delphix/virtualization-sdk/docs/docs/References/Schemas.md

 For much more detail on JSON schemas, including which keywords are available, what they mean, and where you can use them, see <https://json-schema.org/understanding-json-schema/>.

+!!! info
+    Be careful when using the JSON schema keyword `default`.
+This keyword is commonly misunderstood.
+Specifically, it does not mean "If the user does not provide a value, then this default value will be auto-substituted instead", as you might expect.
+In fact, in JSON schemas, `default` has no semantic meaning at all!

 ### Delphix-specific Extensions to JSON Schema